 For those of us with ADHD, if we fight our hard wiring towards what we find interesting, it's going to be so futile!
 I felt so much shame when I was trying to be content and enjoy just being at home with my little boy.
 I wanted to be content but I was so restless.
 I needed to work.
 Maybe starting a business isn't your thing but I'd encourage you to make time for whatever gets you excited.

 6. Finding a support network of like-minded people.
 I'm so thankful for the internet!
 Hashtags and Facebook group have opened up this amazing new world.
-I didn't know anyone like me growing up but now have several dear friends that think like me and are amazing, driven, ambitous neuro-diverse rock stars.
+I didn't know anyone like me growing up but now have several dear friends that think like me and are amazing, driven, ambitious neuro-diverse rock stars.
 It's so important to feel known and understood by others who get my unique brain.
-If you don't have a tribe, we'd love for you to join our Facebook community at the Activated ADHD Mamas.
+If you don't have a tribe, you need to check out the Master the Mundane Community.

 So there's my owner's manual.
 I'm constantly learning and growing and sharing things that have helped me on social media.
 Find me on instagram if you haven't already!